 IMDB offers the same service, only with thousands of fans offering their opinions, crafting a Web 2.0 inspired consensus.
 So, it is that most films these days are assigned an index, a value compiled from the sum opinion of a few hundred individuals, either educated in giving opinions or not.

 It's hard not to take those for what they're worth, and honestly being surprised that you don't see more films boasting their 80% tomatometer ratings on television ads.

 However, the act of ranking films is still somewhat esoteric, relegated to a few stuffy individuals and members of the American Film Institute or to individual critics or even the critics polls that occasionally arrive every few years or so.

 The American Film Institute's lists are probably the most famous, with their 100 Films in 100 Years list leading the way, released in 2000 as an homage to the first 100 years of American cinema.

 The lists are of course biased, forgetting the work of thousands of filmmakers outside the United States.
 Even film critics fall into that trap every so often, offering up their opinions of films spanning the history film, without considering the great works of directors like Kurosawa or Lang.

 Movie rating is a business all its own these days.
-Which makes the growth of mass opinion and group evaluation so much more intriguing.
-No one cares what the opinion of a single man or woman is anymore in regards to a new film.
+Which makes the growth of mass opinion and group evaluation more intriguing.
+No one cares what the opinion of a single man is anymore in regards to a new film.
 Opinion is too subjective.
 Even the worst-rated films of all time garner a three or four approving opinions.
 It's called the margin of error.